Top 10 Emerging Technologies in Computer Science You Must Know

 Tools that make predictions about the future from patterns in past data.
 Although no one can predict the future with certainty, such tools are useful when assumptions need to be made.
 For example, an airline that is considering investing in a new route may attempt to predict future travel demand for a destination

-Analytics are often used to model customer behavior.
-For example, modelling the events that lead to a customer becoming brand loyal.
+Analytics is often used to model customer behavior.
+For example, modeling the events that lead to a customer becoming brand loyal.

 Predictive analytics is often used to model business risks such as the credit risk associated with a particular customer.